ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 *"Ouch."* Sloane hums,

-*"She always has to be better than everyone she's so fucking annoying."* Dain gripes.
+*"She always has to be better than everyone she's so damn insufferable."* Dain gripes.

-"Anyway," Cat says loudly, exhaling and falling back into the chaise, "you hadn't cared the last few weeks, not until Lady Mairi here had shown up."
+"Anyway," Cat yawns loudly, exhaling and falling back into the chaise, "you hadn't cared the last few weeks, not until Lady Mairi here had shown up."

 "I'm sure you could guess why Catriona."